30 Zero Waste Tips for Your Home

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

-Use Reusable Grocery Bags
+Use Zero Waste Grocery Bags

 Buy Food Without Packaging

 Buy food without packaging, or as little packaging as possible.
 Sure, you can buy red bell peppers packed in styrofoam and plastic wrap, but why?
 Choose loose fruit and vegetables whenever you can.
-And take advantage of bulk sections, where grains, seeds, nuts and more are free of excessive packaging.
+And take advantage of bulk food sections, where grains, seeds, nuts and more are free of excessive packaging.

 Switch to Stainless Steel Straws